 This Medication Guide has been approved by the U.S. Food and Drug Administration.
 Revised: 09/2025

 INSTRUCTIONS FOR USE

-Buprenorphine Sublingual Tablets,
+Buprenorphine (BUE-pre-NOR-feen) and Naloxone (NAH-lox-own) Sublingual Tablets, CIII

-(BUE-pre-NOR-feen)

-This "Instructions for Use" contains information on how to correctly take buprenorphine sublingual tablets.
+This "Instructions for Use" contains information on how to correctly take buprenorphine and naloxone sublingual tablets.

-Important Information You Need to Know Before Taking Buprenorphine sublingual tablets:
+Important Information You Need to Know Before Taking Buprenorphine and Naloxone Sublingual Tablets:

-- Your healthcare provider should show you how to take buprenorphine sublingual tablets the right way. - Preparing to take buprenorphine sublingual tablets: - Put the tablets under your tongue.
+Your healthcare provider should show you how to take buprenorphine and naloxone sublingual tablets the right way.

+Preparing to take buprenorphine and naloxone sublingual tablets:

+- Put the tablets under your tongue.
 Let them dissolve completely.

-- While buprenorphine sublingual tablet is dissolving, do not chew or swallow the tablet because the medicine will not work as well. - Talking while the tablet is dissolving can affect how well the medicine in buprenorphine sublingual tablet is absorbed. - After buprenorphine sublingual tablet is completely dissolved, rinse your mouth with water and swallow.
+- While buprenorphine and naloxone sublingual tablet is dissolving, do not chew or swallow the tablet because the medicine will not work as well. - Talking while the tablet is dissolving can affect how well the medicine in buprenorphine and naloxone sublingual tablet is absorbed. - After buprenorphine and naloxone sublingual tablet is completely dissolved, rinse your mouth with water and swallow.
 Wait for at least one hour before brushing teeth.

-- If you miss a dose of buprenorphine sublingual tablet, take your medicine when you remember.
+• If you miss a dose of buprenorphine and naloxone sublingual tablet, take your medicine when you remember.
 If it is almost time for your next dose, skip the missed dose and take the next dose at your regular time.
 Do not take 2 doses at the same time unless your healthcare provider tells you to.
 If you are not sure about your dosing, call your healthcare provider.

-- Do not stop taking buprenorphine sublingual tablet suddenly.
+• Do not stop taking buprenorphine and naloxone sublingual tablet suddenly.
 You could become sick and have withdrawal symptoms because your body has become used to the medicine.
 Physical dependence is not the same as drug addiction.
 Your healthcare provider can tell you more about the differences between physical dependence and drug addiction.
-To have fewer withdrawal symptoms, ask your healthcare provider how to stop using buprenorphine sublingual tablet the right way.
+To have fewer withdrawal symptoms, ask your healthcare provider how to stop using buprenorphine and naloxone sublingual tablet the right way.

-If you take too many buprenorphine sublingual tablets or overdose, call Poison Control or get emergency medical help right away.
+If you take too many buprenorphine and naloxone sublingual tablet or overdose, call Poison Control or get emergency medical help right away.